monitoxx/UNAL-Python/README.md

 # UNAL
-Work donde in the subject Programming Fundamentals of the National University of Colombia (UNAL)
+Work done in the subject Programming Fundamentals of the National University of Colombia (UNAL)